 After months in lockdown, corona numbers were under control, restrictions eased, and European borders opened up for travel in mid-June – beginning of July.

 So the day after the school holiday started, we packed our car, booked accommodation in Austria for a few days, and drove to the mountains.
-We then continued to Italy and then back to Austria again, booking everything last-minute and going with the flow.
+We then continued to the Dolomites in Italy and then back to Austria again, booking everything last-minute and going with the flow.

 It was so good to be traveling again!
 So good to be in the mountains and enjoying the outdoors after more than 3 months of being housebound.
 I don’t think I’ve ever appreciated any vacation half as much as this last-minute summer road trip this year.
 It lifted our spirits and helped us get through the rest of the year.